syncfusion-content/xamarin-docs/Xamarin/SfSwitch/customization.md

 ### Images

 Images can also be added to enhance the visual appearance.
-The following properties are used to add the images.
+The following properties are used to add the images:

-* TrackImageSource – Represents the image source for the track.
+* TrackImageSource: Represents the image source for the track.
-* ThumbImageSource – Represents the image source for thumb.
+* ThumbImageSource: Represents the image source for thumb.

-The following code example illustrates the image customization.
+The following code example demonstrates how to customize the image.

 {% tabs %}